Optimizing product content on e-commerce websites for SEO (Search Engine Optimization) is much harder than it is for blogs or simple 5 page company...

 You can see in the image below how to do this.
 When ready, click the save button.

-Read more about DCC customisation options in our Help Center article: Using attributes in the DCC score.
+Read more about DCC customization options in our Help Center article: Using attributes in the DCC score.

 How can content teams use the DCC score?